SA-Launcher/SA-Launcher/info.md

 We are The SA Launcher Foundation.
 We have come to create a server hosting app for Minecraft.
 Not some website with a time limit, or memory limitations, or even a limit on how many plugins you can use!
 No. We come with an app (in development) coded in Java that will suit your needs for a Minecraft server.

+We plan on eventually adding web application, remote access, and a mobile application. **THIS WILL TAKE TIME, SO DON'T EXPECT IT ANYTIME SOON**

 !
 IMPORTANT !